jesersu/SweatWorkPrueba/README.md

     - Improve Maintainability: When a class has only one reason to change.

-    - Facilitate Reusability: Classes with a single responsibility are more likely to be reusable in different contexts because they are not tightly coupled with other functionalities2.
+    - Facilitate Reusability: Classes with a single responsibility are more likely to be reusable in different contexts because they are not tightly coupled with other functionalities.

-    - Simplify Testing: A class with a single responsibility is easier to test because it has a well-defined behavior and fewer dependencies4. functionalities2.
+    - Simplify Testing: A class with a single responsibility is easier to test because it has a well-defined behavior and fewer dependencies.

-    Simplify Testing: A class with a single responsibility is easier to test because it has a well-defined behavior and fewer dependencies4.

 - What characteristics does, in your opinion, a “good” code or clean code have?